witty91/thinkpad-l380-yoga-scripts/README.md

 - Disabling of Clickpad and TrackPoint when moving to tablet mode

 # TODO:
-- Write PKGBUILD
+- Test on different desktop environments

 # Dependencies
+- xrandr
 - acpid
 - xinput
-- xsetwacom
+- xsetwacom (optional for wacom rotation)
 - onboard (optional for onscreen keyboard)

 # Manual installation